tj-django/django-model-subscription/README.md

 ### Motivation

-- Extending django models using Observer Pattern.
+- Using Observer Pattern notify subscribers about changes to a django model.
 - Decouple Business logic from Models.save
 - Support for bulk actions (Not available using django signals.)
 - Use noop subscribers when `settings.SUBSCRIPTION_RUN_EXTERNAL` is `False`